Stories That Build Social Confidence in Children

 When the child reading that story is Maya, and she does have a stuffed elephant named Peanut, and she did just start at a new school—the story transforms from entertainment into a deeply personal experience.
 The child does not just relate to the character.
 The child is the character.
 And when that character finds courage, the child borrows it.

-Research on self-referential processing shows that information connected to the self is processed more deeply, remembered longer, and has greater emotional impact (Eisenberg et al., 2006, Handbook of Child Psychology, Vol. 3, 646–718, DOI: 10.1002/9780470147658.chpsy0311).
+Research shows that when information feels personally relevant, we process it more deeply, remember it longer, and feel it more strongly (Eisenberg et al., 2006, Handbook of Child Psychology, Vol. 3, 646–718, DOI: 10.1002/9780470147658.chpsy0311).
 This is why personalized stories can be more effective than generic ones for children working through specific social challenges.

 What personalization looks like in practice